Clement G. Morgan

-Clement Garnett Morgan (1859-1929) was an American attorney, civil rights activist, and city official of Cambridge, Massachusetts.
+Clement Garnett Morgan (1859-1929) was an African-American attorney, civil rights activist, and city official of Cambridge, Massachusetts.
 Born into slavery in Virginia and freed by the Emancipation Proclamation, he trained as a barber before moving to Massachusetts to pursue his education.
 He was the first African American to earn degrees from both Harvard University and its law school; the first African American to deliver Harvard's senior class oration; and the first black alderman in New England.
 As an attorney he handled many civil rights cases, in one instance closing down a segregated school.
 He was a founding member of the Niagara Movement and of the Boston branch of the National Association for the Advancement of Colored People.

 Early life and education

 Clement Garnett Morgan was born into slavery on January 9, 1859, in Stafford County, Virginia.
 When he and his parents were freed by the Emancipation Proclamation in 1863, they moved to Washington, D.C., where Clement attended the M Street High School and trained as a barber.
 After finishing high school he moved to St. Louis, Missouri, where he taught for four years in an all-black school.

 Determined to acquire the best possible education, Morgan moved to Boston and attended the Boston Latin School for two years in preparation for college.
 While there he earned a Franklin Medal and won Lawrence Prizes for declamation and reading.
 In his senior year he held the post of adjutant of the school's battalion.
 He graduated with high honors in 1886.
 He was 27 when he enrolled at Harvard University a few months later.

 While at Harvard, Morgan covered his expenses by working in a barber shop on Shawmut Avenue and by winning several scholarships.
 During his senior year he won the Boylston Prize for oratory; his classmate, the noted intellectual and activist W. E. B. Du Bois, came in second.
 Morgan received his B.A. in 1890, and his LL.B. from Harvard University Law School in 1893.
 He was the first African American to earn both of those degrees at Harvard.
 The following year, Du Bois became the first African American to earn both a B.A. and a Ph.D. from Harvard.